 Using the Application Programming Interface (API)

 The API is a secure RESTful web service to automate data updates to IT Dashboard from agency project reporting systems.
-The API accepts an XML input file based upon a defined schema that represents the inputs required by OMB’s IT Budget and Business Cases.
+The API accepts an XML input file based upon a defined schema that represents the inputs required by OMB’s AITPS and AITPD submissions .

 The IT Portfolio is the starting point for annual IT Budget submissions.
 Only those investments that are identified as Major Investments in the IT Portfolio are tracked with a Business Case and the corresponding Individual Investment pages on IT Dashboard.
 Consequently, any changes in investment status and/or any changes in funding should first be initiated within the agency’s IT Portfolio prior to any Business Case submission.
-Once identified as a Major Investment in the IT Portfolio, there is no means to remove an investment’s dashboard page from IT Dashboard without receiving OMB permission to submit a revised IT Portfolio.
+Once identified as a Major Investment in the IT Portfolio, there is no means to remove an investment’s page from IT Dashboard without receiving OMB permission to submit a revised IT Portfolio.

 XML operations are enclosed within an investment element that specifies the UII of the investment on which an operation is performed.
 Optional elements in the schema are interpreted by the server as values for which the client application is not required to provide data (i.e. minOccurs=”0”).
 However, some fields may be required based upon conditional logic and result in a validation error message if not provided.
 Please review the application validation messages included in this document.